 Your child may have something stuck in the nose if he or she has any of the following:

-Bad smelling, yellowish, or bloody drainage
+Bad smelling, yellowish, or bloody fluid draining from the nose

 Blocked breathing from one side of the nose

 A blockage sometimes causes no symptoms at all.